#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 So here we are,

-the morning after the night before in the Balance Bus.
+the morning after the night before, in the balance bus.

 I went back to my hotel after the show.

 Ellis and Dave took a different route.
+They turned left.

 Yeah.

+Where did you turn left to, Ellis?
 To Dancing with Dave, the venue of which I can't remember.
+I just know it was...

 There was a great bit when we left the Apollo and you could see all these people were walking to where Dancing with Dave was.
+Like Wembley Way.

-Daniels Way with Dancing with Dave flags.
+Like Wembley Way.
+Dave Way with Dancing with Dave flags.

-It was people talking about the magic of Dancing with Dave.
+It was.
+People talking about the magic of Dancing with Dave.

+Yeah, it was.
 It's not commercial, is it?
+No.

 But